trento-project/ansible/examples/single-node/README.md

 Agent nodes are *not* deployed with this configuration.

 Two variants are available:
  - vars-with-alerting.json: In this example, we set up alerting and set the SMTP configuration.
-With this, important alerts should arrive at the provided email.
+Alerts should arrive at the provided email.
  - vars.json: No alerting enabled.